On this page: Eligibility | Reach out | Apply | Visit | Post-visit | Frequently-asked questions (FAQs)

 Over 90% of postdoc jobs at R1 universities are funded from grants and contracts to faculty.
 How do you find out about them?
 By being a part of the network.

-The Research Exchange supports postdocs and Ph.D. students who have advanced to candidacy in the fields of Mathematics, Physical Sciences, Environmental Sciences, Computer Sciences, and Engineering with travel funds to visit and network at one of eight prestigious R1 partner universities.
-The Research Exchange has grown out of NSF-AGEP, which is dedicated to “increasing the number of underrepresented minorities obtaining graduate degrees in science, technology, engineering and mathematics.”
+Research Exchanges support STEM postdocs and Ph.D. students with travel funds to visit and network at one of eight prestigious R1 partner universities.
 At present, we have hosted five Research Exchange trips, and sent 18 students and postdocs on trips to our partner universities .

 Is there a faculty member you want to explore working with?
 Use the Research Exchange to make that connection.